DevBigEazi/DevBigEazi/README.md

 ## What I'm currently learning 📚

-- Diving into Web 3 & Blockchain World
+- Diving into DevOps Engineering
 </details>